Lahsukdh/Lahsukdh/README.md

-- 👋 Hi, I’m @Lahsukdh
+- 👋 Hi, I’m Kushal Dhakal
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me dhkushaldh@gmail.com
+- 📫 How to reach me Kushald592@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 Lahsukdh/Lahsukdh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.